Everything you need to know about Grand Canyon's most popular viewpoints

 South Rim

-• Ride the Grand Canyon Railway from Williams, AZ (2.5 hours, scenic route).
+• By train: Ride the Grand Canyon Railway from Williams, AZ (2.5 hours, scenic route).

-• Greyhound and shuttle services connect from Flagstaff and Williams.
+• By bus: Greyhound and shuttle services connect from Flagstaff and Williams.

-• Nearest airports: Flagstaff Pulliam Airport (FLG) or Phoenix Sky Harbor (PHX).
+• By air: Nearest airports are Flagstaff Pulliam Airport (FLG) or Phoenix Sky Harbor (PHX).

 North Rim